-- Ensuring that the same problem doesn’t exist with different inputs by running a few more tests.
+- Ensure that the same problem doesn’t exist with different inputs by running a few more tests

-Answer: White box testing technique involves the selection of test cases based on an analysis of the internal structure i.e., code coverage, branches coverage, paths coverage, condition coverage, and more, of a system or a component.
-It is also referred to as Structural testing or Code-Based testing.
-Different types of white box testing are
+White box testing technique involves the selection of test cases based on an analysis of the internal structure i.e., code coverage, branches coverage, paths coverage, condition coverage, and more, of a system or a component.
+It is also referred to as structural testing or code-based testing.
+The different types of white box testing are:

 - Statement Coverage